chaozhi/PolyOrigin_Evaluate/README.md

 * "step2-1_run_by_polyorigin.jl" perform haplotype reconstruction using PolyOrigin.
 Results will be saved in the empty folder "res_polyorigin"

 * "step2-2_run_by_tetraorigin.nb" perform haplotype reconstruction using TetraOrigin.
 Results will be saved in the empty folder "res_tetraorigin"

 * "step2-3-1_prepare_input_mappoly.R" transform the simulated data files in the input files of mappoly.
 Results will be saved in the empty folder "res_mappoly"

-* "step2-3-1_prepare_input_mappoly.R" transform the simulated data files in the input files of mappoly.
-Results will be saved in the empty folder "res_mappoly"